SETAP-GROUP-B/SetapWeek4/ScenarioBUserStories.md

 - Q: How would you like users to interact with the app when weather changes mid-session?
 Should the music transition automatically, or prompt users for input?
 - A: Yes, the music should transition automatically dependent on the current weather.

+## Stephanie Oluoha - up2294223

+- Q: Would you like the app to tailor music to your mood with a quick in-app questionnaire??
+- A: Yes, I'd like that